benoitzohar/screen-to-gif/README.md

 ## Prerequisites

 You'll need [Node.js](https://nodejs.org/en/) and [Brew](https://brew.sh/) to get started.
-You'll also need [zsh](http://zsh.sourceforge.net/) but it comes pre-installed with the latest version of MacOS so you should be set.
+You'll also need [zsh](http://zsh.sourceforge.net/) but it comes pre-installed with the latest version of MacOS so you should be all set.

 The installer will install [ffmpeg](https://www.ffmpeg.org/) and [gifski-api](https://github.com/sindresorhus/Gifski/tree/master/gifski-api) on your computer.